bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CVTUNIT` srcunit dstunit val

 Description:
-`CVTUNIT` converts val from srcunit to dstunit.
+`CVTUNIT` converts a value from srcunit to dstunit.
+If either unit is omitted RNMR will prompt for it with the current unit of the visible processing buffer as a default.
+Both units must be the same domain.
+If no value is specified RNMR will prompt for it with 0.0 as a default.
+The result of the conversion is printed as an informational message.
 # D
 ---
 ## D